 One of the primary reasons the topic of socialization is so loaded with emotion is that we ourselves have been intensely “socialized” to believe that a conventional classroom is our only available means for giving children interpersonal skills, relationships and access to wider community.

-So much of childhood is dominated by a highly systematized Prussian model of education, that we hardly know how to introduce our children without the common language of grade levels.
+So much of childhood is dominated by a highly systematized model of education, that we hardly know how to introduce our children without the common language of grade levels.
 Yet, prior to this model being implemented in the 19th century, people throughout history interacted with wider community, cultivated personal skills, engaged in critical thinking, and participated in the comings and goings of popular trends.

 Has the school system equalized the landscape for education?
 Absolutely.
 And I would say it has done a great deal of good for a great many people.